NewsCrime NewsOur NewsUS News

 Thousand Oaks Man Suspected of Luring Young Girls with Social Media then Sexually Assaulting Them

-Police took Garcia into custody on Friday at his home, then he was booked on suspicions of sending harmful material to a minor, unlawful sexual intercourse, using a minor for sexual acts, possessing child pornography, assaulting a minor, and genital penetration with a foreign object.
+On Friday, law enforcement officers took Garcia into custody at his residence.
+Subsequently, he was booked on multiple charges, including sending harmful material to a minor, unlawful sexual intercourse, using a minor in sexual acts, possessing child pornography, assaulting a minor, and genital penetration with a foreign object.
+A bail amount of $250,000 has been set for Raul Garcia, with his court appearance scheduled for August 25 at the Ventura County courthouse.

 Kyle James Lee